compsocialscience/summer-institute/2025/edinburgh/apply.md

 - Your experience and/or interest in collaborative research.
 Carrying out a collaborative research project is a core component of SICSS-Edinburgh.
 - A possible topic, method, or question you would like to focus on for a collaborative project

-**In order to be guaranteed full consideration, all application materials must be submitted by 23:59 GMT, March 21, 2025.** All application materials must be submitted through this [Google Form](https://forms.office.com/e/WdnSUtm5D0).
+**In order to be guaranteed full consideration, all application materials must be submitted by 23:59 GMT, March 21, 2025.** All application materials must be submitted through the [Google Form](www.google.com) **Please note that the form is under construction now and will be available very soon**.
 Applications that are not complete by the deadline may not receive full consideration.
 We will notify applicants solely through e-mail by **March 28th, 2025,** and will ask participants to confirm their participation very soon thereafter.

 Inquiries can be sent to [Meera.Gopakumar@ed.ac.uk](Meera.Gopakumar@ed.ac.uk).